CESARKODIAK/commands/README.md

 This is English as a programming language.
 The main purpose of this language is to facilitate programming computers via Voice.
 The grammar is not meant to be linguistically complete, but [functionality complete](https://en.wikipedia.org/wiki/Functional_completeness) and easily extendable.
+It is currently running in the [ruby](https://www.ruby-lang.org/en/) environment, but will soon compile to the [JVM](https://en.wikipedia.org/wiki/Java_Virtual_Machine) and as a final aim run natively.

 Examples
 --------